MicrosoftDocs/defender-docs/articles/defender-for-cloud/agentless-code-scanning.md

 # Agentless code scanning in Microsoft Defender for Cloud

-Agentless code scanning in Microsoft Defender for Cloud offers fast, scalable security coverage across all repositories in Azure DevOps.
-It helps security teams and developers quickly find and fix vulnerabilities in code and infrastructure-as-code (IaC) configurations.
-This solution works without needing agent installations or changes to the pipeline.
-This setup simplifies the process and reduces ongoing maintenance by using a single Azure DevOps connector.
+Agentless code scanning in Microsoft Defender for Cloud offers fast and scalable security coverage for all repositories in Azure DevOps.
+It quickly finds vulnerabilities in code and infrastructure-as-code (IaC) setups without needing agents or Continuous Integration and Continuous Deployment (CI/CD) pipeline changes.
+This approach simplifies setup and maintenance with a single Azure DevOps connector, and provides broad coverage, continuous insights, and actionable security findings.
+It lets security and development teams focus on fixing risks smoothly without interrupting development workflows.

-This feature runs independently of Continuous Integration and Continuous Deployment (CI/CD) pipelines.
-It provides broad coverage and continuous insights into code and IaC risks.
-It gives teams actionable security findings.
-Security and development teams can focus on resolving risks without disrupting the development process.
-This method ensures rapid, seamless security monitoring across all repositories.

 ## Prerequisites

 - **Release state**: Public preview
-- **Pricing**: Free (during preview)
 - **Supported use cases**:
   - ✔️ [Security recommendations to prioritize and fix code vulnerabilities](defender-for-devops-introduction.md#manage-your-devops-environments-in-defender-for-cloud)
   - ✔️ [Security recommendations to prioritize and fix Infrastructure-as-Code (IaC) misconfigurations](iac-vulnerabilities.md)